Storage Wars: Gunter Nezhoda

-Gunter Nezhoda (season 8—) is Rene Nezhoda's father who appears alongside Rene in several episodes.
+Gunter Nezhoda (seasons 8—15) is Rene Nezhoda's father who appears alongside Rene in several episodes.
 Gunter is also of Germanic descent.
-Like Darrell Sheet's sidekick Chad, Gunter Nezhoda provides the occasional comic relief to Rene but is generally well-meaning as Gunter learns his way through the business.
+Like Darrell Sheets' sidekick Chad, Gunter Nezhoda provides the occasional comic relief to Rene but is generally well-meaning as Gunter learns his way through the business.
 Before his appearance on Storage Wars, Nezhoda worked as a Bass player for artists like Pat Travers, Leslie West, Kevin DuBrow, George Lynch, and Michael Schenker, as well as a photographer and has worked in several films as an actor.

-Chad

-Chad (seasons 10—11) appears as Darrell Sheets' sidekick in several episodes.
-In a contrast to the more serious and leveled Brandon Sheets, Chad is kind of a doofus and provides comic relief, as well as a seeming frustration to Darrell Sheets, who is teaching Chad the business.
-Chad frequently spouts out secrets and makes silly assumptions and comments.
-He is willing to try out some of Darrell Sheets' more dangerous storage locker finds with childlike enthusiasm.
+After a 6 month battle with cancer, Gunter died on March 21, 2023.

 Auctioneers

 Dan Dotson and Laura Dotson are a husband and wife auctioneer team, who run their own business, American Auctioneers, and are the primary auctioneers on the show.
 Dan has been a professional auctioneer since 1974.
 He is the primary auctioneer of the two, occasionally giving the reins to Laura, and Laura ends all the auctions by reminding the winning bidders, "Don't forget to pay the lady!"
-A substitute auctioneer has filled in for the Dotson's on two occasions: in the season five episode "The Daneurysm" (2014), after Dan suffered an aneurysm; and in the season eight episode "Palm Springs Throwdown" (2015), after the Dotson's both got into a physical fight with regular auction buyer Dave Hester.
+A substitute auctioneer has filled in for the Dotsons on two occasions: in the season five episode "The Daneurysm" (2014), after Dan suffered an aneurysm; and in the season eight episode "Palm Springs Throwdown" (2015), after the Dotsons both got into a physical fight with regular auction buyer Dave Hester.

 Other auctioneers have also appeared on the show.
 Earl and Johan Graham are a father-daughter auctioneer team, who appeared in six episodes in season four, as the network tried to shake up the show by introducing some new cast members.
 They appeared in the episodes "The Monster Hash", "The Shrining", "Barry's Angels", "That's My Jerry!", "Total Wine Domination" and "Fear and Loathing in Placentia".
 They did not return for season five.

 Emily Wears-Kroul was appointed as a new semi-regular auctioneer from the tenth season to the twelfth.
 Wears was only 17 years old when she finished auction school and is one of the youngest auctioneers currently working in the business.
 Wears runs her own auction business in Solon, Iowa with her father, who is a lifelong bid caller.
 Wears also appeared as a singing contestant during the 15th season of the TV talent show American Idol.
 Wears married in 2017, and is close friends with auction buyer Mary Padian.